-- A. Is an individual with a disability, and, - B. Has a physical or mental impairment which for such individual constitutes or results in a substantial impediment to employment; and can benefit in terms of an employment outcome from vocational rehabilitation services; and, - C. Requires vocational rehabilitation services to prepare for, secure, or retain employment; and, - D. Has legal status to allow employment in the CNMI or the United States.
+- a.
+Is an individual with a disability, and, - b.
+Has a physical or mental impairment which for such individual constitutes or results in a substantial impediment to employment; and can benefit in terms of an employment outcome from vocational rehabilitation services; and, - c.
+Requires vocational rehabilitation services to prepare for, enter into, engage in, advance in, or retain employment; and, - d.
+Has legal status to allow employment in the CNMI or the United States.